 The Implementation Plan for CCTV coverage in Beaufort Street, from Walcott Street to Newcastle Street, is now underway and will be completed before 1 November 2013.
 Commissioning of the Beaufort Street Network will begin when the City's CCTV contractor, in conjunction with telecommunications providers, overcome transmission problems and are currently in the process of rectifying issues related to 'Live Viewing' footage.
-Commissioning of the CCTV cameras will run for a period of 3 months.
+Commissioning of the CCTV contractor approach of 3 months.
 The City's appointed CCTV contractor has recently installed the CCTV program on relevant Officers work stations at the City of Vincent administration, in line with WA Police protocols and standards for cameras.